SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

   - moved `fluentd.logs.default.excludePriorityRegex` to `sumologic.logs.defaultFluentd.excludePriorityRegex`
   - moved `fluentd.logs.default.excludeUnitRegex` to `sumologic.logs.defaultFluentd.excludeUnitRegex`

+- Upgrading Metrics Server to `6.2.4`.
+In case of changing `metrics-server.*` configuration please see [upgrading section of chart's documentation][metrics-server-upgrade].

 - Upgrading Tailing Sidecar Operator helm chart to v0.5.5.
 There is no breaking change if using annotations only.

 ## How to upgrade